-The soils of this site formed mostly in residuum from igneous rock.
-Surface soils are very cobbly loam in texture.
-Rock fragments may be present on the soil surface and throughout the profile and make up more than 35 percent of the soil volume.
-These soils are shallow, well-drained, and have slow permeability. pH is slightly to moderately alkaline.
-Available water-holding capacity ranges from 1.0 to 1.4 inches of water in the upper 20 inches of soil.
-The soil moisture regime is mostly ustic and the soil temperature regime is frigid.
-Precipitation ranges from 16 to 22 inches annually.
+The soils of this site formed mostly in slope alluvium derived from sedimentary rock over residuum weathered from calcareous sandstone.
+Surface soils are channery loam, very gravelly fine sandy loam, to gravelly sandy loam in texture.
+Rock fragments may be present on the soil surface and throughout the profile, but make up less than 50 percent of the soil volume.
+These soils are mostly shallow but can occasionally be moderately deep, well-drained, and have moderately slow to moderate permeability.
+Available water-holding capacity ranges from 1 to 6 inches of water in the upper 20 inches of soil.
+The soil moisture regime is mostly aridic bordering on ustic and the soil temperature regime is frigid.
+Precipitation ranges from 12-16 inches annually.